Using data from our latest annual broker review which tested more than a dozen different online brokers

 First, we will break down the commission charges of both brokers for placing stock and options trades.
 OptionsHouse, with its regular stock trades costing $4.95, is more expensive than Firstrade's rate of $2.95 per trade.
 With options, the base fees charged are $4.95 (OptionsHouse) and $2.95 (Firstrade).
 Option contracts run $0.50 a piece at both brokerages.
 Instead of flat rate fees, several brokers charge a per-share fee instead.
 For a complete review of trading charges, read our full online broker reviews

-Next to commission rates, being able to trade what you want is important.
-OptionsHouse provides its clients with Stock Trading, Options Trading, Mutual Funds and Futures Trading while Firstrade provides clients access to Stock Trading, Options Trading and Mutual Funds.
-Looking at mutual funds, Firstrade trails OptionsHouse by 84 total mutual funds, with OptionsHouse offering 12275 and Firstrade offering 12191.
-Commission free ETFs can also be valuable for customers, Firstrade offers 12 commission free ETFs versus OptionsHouse's total of 5.
+Next, investors want to make sure they can trade the investment vehicle they want.
+OptionsHouse offers clients Stock Trading, Options Trading, Mutual Funds and Futures Trading while Firstrade offers Stock Trading, Options Trading and Mutual Funds.
+As far as mutual funds go, Firstrade boasts an offering of 12603 mutual funds compared to OptionsHouse's 12275 available funds.
+And, commission free ETFs deserve a comparison, Firstrade offers 12 commission free ETFs versus OptionsHouse's total of 5.